 The potential benefits of this program cannot be overstated.
-We fought so hard for this law because...
+We fought so hard for this law for a number of reasons, including:

 - Public campaign financing amplifies community support for candidates.
 It makes it possible for folks from all walks of life to run and win their campaigns without needing to know or depend on people who can write big checks.
-Lowering the financial barriers to running successful campaigns is especially meaningful for voters who historically have faced obstacles in private wealth-based politics, including women, people of color, members of the LGBTQ+ community, and lowincome individuals.
+Lowering the financial barriers to running successful campaigns is especially meaningful for voters who historically have faced obstacles in private wealth-based politics, including women, people of color, immigrants, members of the LGBTQ+ community, and low-income individuals.
 Combined with voting reforms, this public policy brings more people into the democratic process. - Large corporate contributors continue to spend huge sums on state elections, translating into disproportionate influence on our political process.
 Those contributors' voices and opinions, and those of their lobbying firms, are often at odds with the solutions our communities need.
 These differences exist in tenants' rights and affordable housing, real clean energy and climate solutions, good paying jobs, health care for all, consumer protections, or ending police violence and mass incarceration.

 Funding this program now is an investment in our democracy's future.
-We commend the budget lines in the executive budget for the PCFB's administrative costs and urge the legislature to increase the funding for future matching funds to \$100 million as requested by the PCFB.
+We support the budget lines in the executive budget for the PCFB's administrative costs as a first step, and urge the legislature to increase the funding for future matching funds to \$100 million as requested by the PCFB.
 Once again, thank you for the opportunity to testify in support of this reform.